-The Sediment Deposit Remediation Plan identifies the measures the Renewal Corporation will implement to monitor the deposition of sediments along the Klamath River, immediately north and south of the Klamath estuary, and at the Crescent City harbor.
+The Sediment Deposit Remediation Plan identifies the measures the Renewal Corporation will implement to monitor the deposition of sediments along the Klamath River and in Crescent City Harbor.
 These proposed measures are part of the Proposed Action.
 Specifically, the Sediment Deposit Remediation Plan includes an updated Consultation Record and two sub-plans, included amongst the Appendices identified below.